DaRL-LibSignal/LibSignal/README.md

 ## Requirement
 <br />

 Our code is based on Python version 3.9 and Pytorch version 1.11.0.
-For example, if your CUDA version is 11.3 you can follow the instruction on [PyTorch](https://pytorch.org/get-started/locally/)
+For example, if your CUDA version is 11.3 you can follow the instructions on [PyTorch](https://pytorch.org/get-started/locally/)

 ```
 pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113